Jaaaayden/Math-Club-Bot/README.md

 # Future Plans
 Make leaderboard scrollable

-Make bot accept numerical answer too
+Make bot accept numerical answer too (difficult with questions with text in answer choice)

 Use machine learning to create completely new questions based on existing ones